saurav-dhait/Binary_Beasts/README.md

 # AGILE LMS - Learning Management System

 AGILE LMS is a modern Learning Management System designed to revolutionize the education experience for both students and teachers.
-This platform integrates cutting-edge technology, personalized learning experiences, and robust features to enhance capacity building, performance assessment, and motivation-driven faculty upgradation.

 ## Prerequisites